 Services Administrative Assistant

-The primary responsibility of the Services Administrative Assistant is to assist the VP (Student Life) with the management of administrative tasks and projects for SSMU Services.
+The primary responsibility of the Services Administrative Assistant is to assist the VP (Student Life) with the management of administrative tasks and projects for the SSMU Services.

 Mental Health Outreach Coordinator